sve009/lcs-neuralnet-predictor/README.md

 # lcs-neuralnet-predictor
 This neural net uses team stats as features in order to predict the overall win rate.
+Almost entirely useless since GDM (Gold differential per minute) is currently factors in, which has an almost 1-1 correspondence with win rate.

 ## Usage